doocs/leetcode/solution/2400-2499/2474.Customers With Strictly Increasing Purchases/README_EN.md

 Customer 3: The first year is 2017, and the last year is 2018
   - 2017: 900
   - 2018: 900
-  We can see that the total purchases are strictly increasing yearly, so we include customer 1 in the answer.
+ We do not include customer 3 in the answer because the total purchases are not strictly increasing.
 </pre>

 ## Solutions